Virtual reality applications: Education and training

 VR is used to help learners develop skills without the real-world consequences of failing, especially useful in realms with life-or-death implications.
-The specific device used to provide the VR experience, whether it be through a mobile phone or desktop computer, does not appear to impact on any educational benefit.
+The specific device used to provide the VR experience, whether it be through a mobile phone or desktop computer, does not appear to impact the educational benefits received by the learner.

-In recent case studies the VR training approach not only proofs better understanding, but also higher satisfaction amongst students.
+In recent case studies, the VR training approach not only leads to better understandings, but also higher satisfaction amongst individuals.
 The number of errors can be reduced and the completion time for specific tasks can be shortened.

 An increasing number of companies rely on virtual reality when it comes to onboarding of employees.
 VR onboarding is cheaper and more efficient compared to conventional training, as no demo equipment is required.